 Hello!
 I am Sounak, a 5th year BS-MS (Physics) student at Indian Institute of Science Education and Research (IISER) Kolkata, India.
-I am currently working on my MS thesis under the guidance of Prof. Nirmalya Ghosh, Department of Physical Sciences, exploring orbital angular momentum of light.
-My research interest lies in experimental optics, with special inclination towards nanophotonics.
-I am also interested in quantum optics, ultrafast photonics, light matter interactions and optoelectronics, and eagerly want to explore these fields in the near future.
+I am currently working on my MS project under the guidance of Prof. Nirmalya Ghosh, Department of Physical Sciences, exploring orbital angular momentum of light.
+My research interest lies in experimental optics, with special inclination towards nanophotonics and light-matter interactions.
+I am also interested in quantum optics, ultrafast photonics and optoelectronics, and eagerly want to explore these fields in the near future.

 Other than my main areas of research in optics, I have worked on the following short-term projects during my coursework at IISER Kolkata:

 Apart from Physics, I have a passion for art and photography.
 I have pursued a senior diploma in Art from Sarbabharatiya Sangeet-o-Sanskriti Parishad, West Bengal, India.
 I enjoy spending time alone sketching the myriad facets of my thoughts, or caputuring the world around, through the eyes of my camera.
 I have a special affinity towards street and portrait photography.
 I love shooting and editing videos as well.
 Extending the domain of art to the digital medium, I found my love in graphics and media designing.
 Sometimes, I work as a freelancer designing logos, posters, infographics, vector illustrations, icons and the like.

 Besides all these, I love travelling.
 I have a keen desire to explore the world and tread the untrodden, gathering ethereal experiences in the ephemeral moments of life.
 I like watching movies that make people think.
 I like to express my thoughts through writing.

 The following news articles feature my views on science related topics: